HarryMacheda/Lights/web-app/src/components/libraryv2/alerts/alert/alert.md

 ### `duration`

 - **Type:** `number`
 - **Description:** The duration for which the alert should be displayed.
 This value is expected to be in milliseconds.
+A value of zero means it should never expires.

 ### `onDismiss`